-AARP defensive driver's safety classes twice a year Author visits and book talks twice a year.
-Business Planning workshop once a year.
-Customer appreciation celebration in October.
-Film discussion programs twice a year GED fall and spring 2 days a week Genealogy Health related workshops twice a year.
+Health related workshops twice a year.

 Intergenerational programs twice a year.

-Jewelry and craft programs for teens and adults Lifetime Reader's Readfest in February and March.
-Music Concerts four times a year Oklahoma Connections in partnership with EOC Technology Center Parent Talk in partnership with the Oklahoma City County Health Department Partnership with SBA and SCORE for business related programs Spanish language and culture classes - 2 8 week sessions in spring and fall.
-Tai Chi at beginner and Intermediate/Advanced levels 2 16 week sessions in the fall and the spring.
-Choctaw Library Pageturner's Book Club meets the first Saturday every other month.
-Four evening story events
+Jewelry and craft programs for teens and adults Lifetime Reader's Readfest in February.
+Music Concerts several times a year Oklahoma Connections in partnership with EOC Technology Center Parent Talk in partnership with the Oklahoma City County Health Department Partnership with SBA and SCORE for business related programs Choctaw Library Pageturner's Book Club meets the first Saturday every other month.
+Evening and weekend story events for all ages.